The architecture of libxml2-wasm is depicted in the following diagram.

 The proposed using

-declaration, which is already in TypeScript 5.2, is also supported.
+declaration, which is already available in TypeScript 5.2, is also supported.

 using doc = XmlDocument.fromBuffer(xmlBuffer);

-at the exit of the local scope of doc
+at the end of the local scope of doc

 ,